 If brushes are fitted correctly, but you still have excessive sparking, especially big flashes, this is caused by poor contact between the brush and the copper segments they run on.
 This is usually because the commutator (copper segments) is worn or there’s a major fault on the armature.
 There’s nothing you can do except replace the armature – but as most manufacturer’s no longer supply new armatures – the entire motor.

 In most cases now, new armatures can no longer be fitted and a complete new motor would be required.
 I would be cautious about buying an expensive motor unless you are very confident about the diagnosis and fitting.
 (Buy washing machine motors and other appliance spares on 4washerhelp)

 When new brushes are fitted there is a period of bedding in needed, during which time (especially on first running) they can make a loud noise as the motor turns.
 This noise should diminish within a minute or so and diminish more after several washes.
 As long as the motor isn’t sparking excessively it should be ok and they should bed in.
 The noise should be the same when the motor is running as when you turn the drum by hand.
 It is the noise of new brushes riding over the segments of the commutator on the armature which is always loudest before they bed in.

-If there is a discernible click on each revolution, then one of the copper bars on the commutator which they run on could be loose and slightly raised.
+If there is a discernible click on each revolution, then one of the copper bars on the commutator that they run on could be loose and slightly raised.
+In serious cases even missing.
 This can’t be repaired and a new armature or motor would be required.
-To test for this remove the motor from the machine and place a fingertip on the commutator (the copper part with small individual sections) and slowly rotate the armature from the end where the belt fits.
+To test for this remove the motor from the machine and place a fingertip on the commutator (the copper part with small individual sections).
+Slowly rotate the armature from the end where the belt fits.
 See if you can feel if one of more of the copper bars is slightly raised or not.
 If so the motor needs replacing (if it’s economically viable).